mm2012/I2O_AudioStreamer/README.md

 I2OAudioStreamPlayer
 ===================

+Problem:
-Why this Class when there is AVPlayer and AVPlayerItem?
+Why not just use AVPlayer and AVPlayerItem?
 In an ideal world, you have fast uninterrupted internet connection.
-Not where I live.
+But not where I live.
 Here Internet slows and just drops dead for minutes.
-Just instantiating objects from AVPlayer and AVPlayerItem and saying "ok, now go Play", doesnt cut it in the real world.
+The complexity of real life environment means it doesn't cut it to just create AVPlayer and AVPlayerItem objects and then telling them "ok, now go Play".

+Solution:
-How can your audio player then behave gracefully and be social with the user?
+The streaming audio player must behave gracefully and be social with the user.
+How?
 By first knowing what's going with the AVfoundation objects, the player buffer and Network connectivity.
-Then informing the users what`s going on....in their language ofcourse.
+Then informing the users of what`s going on....in their language ofcourse.
 To accomplish this the objects in the App need to know what they need to know and communicate to other objects what they need to know.

+Implementation:
-To allow easy scalability this Class is loosely coupled with the View Controller that owns it.
+This Stream Player audio player, to allow scalability, is loosely coupled with the View Controller.
-Leaving the View Controller to do View updates.
-This is done by sending messages to the View Controller.
+The View Controller creates this Stream Player Object hence owns it too.
+The Stream Player interacts with the View Controller via Delegation.
+Responsibility of UI updates are delegated to the View Controller.
+The I2OStreamPlayer is very chatty.
+It communicates to the View Controller via Delegation asking for UI updates and informing of Playback Buffer status.

 KVO, NSNotification and Delegation are used for this purpose.

-The I2OStreamPlayer is very chatty.
-It communicates to the View Controller via Delegation.
-Asking for UI updates and informing of Playback Buffer status.
 The Stream Player uses Key-Value-Observing to monitor state change in the key values of the AVPlayerItem.

 *** this Class is being updated.
 It will be available middle of August'14